ChenOst/University-Escape-Room/README.md

 The clue objects in the game contains 2 scripts:
 - [ActiveClue](https://github.com/ChenOst/University-Escape-Room/blob/master/Assets/University%20Classroom/Scripts/ActiveClue.cs) - Activate the clue if the player is close and enters E key.
 - [Clue](https://github.com/ChenOst/University-Escape-Room/blob/master/Assets/University%20Classroom/Scripts/Clue.cs) - contains all the information of the clue (clueId, rightAnswer, Clue question etc.).
+- [EndClue](https://github.com/ChenOst/University-Escape-Room/blob/master/Assets/University%20Classroom/Scripts/Clues/EndClue.cs) - some clues don't have mathematical answer,
+So if the player finishes the hint that comes after this hint, close this hint.
+Is intended to prevent player confusion.
+- [SendAnswer](https://github.com/ChenOst/University-Escape-Room/blob/master/Assets/University%20Classroom/Scripts/Clues/SendAnswer.cs) - Responsible for sending and checking Hint's answer.
+- [ActiveSafe](https://github.com/ChenOst/University-Escape-Room/blob/master/Assets/University%20Classroom/Scripts/Clues/ActiveSafe.cs) - Allows the player to open the safe when it is close to it.
+In addition, the camera changes to allow the player to enter the code.

 ### Lights :bulb:
 - [TurnTheLights](https://github.com/ChenOst/University-Escape-Room/blob/master/Assets/University%20Classroom/Scripts/TurnTheLights.cs) -